PaulyDuk/sunshine-minds/README.md

 - The Contact Us page includes a form with fields for name, email, subject, and message.
 - The page features a clear and inviting design that matches the overall theme of the website.
 - The form includes validation to ensure all required fields are filled out correctly.
-- A confirmation message is displayed upon successful submission of the form.
+- A confirmation page is displayed upon successful submission of the form.
 - The page is responsive and looks good on different screen sizes (mobile, tablet, desktop).

 **Tasks**